Devin Ebanks

-Devin Maurice Ebanks (born October 28, 1989) is an American professional basketball player for Al-Ahli Jeddah of the Saudi Basketball League.
-The forward was selected 43rd overall by the Los Angeles Lakers in the 2010 NBA draft.
-He played college basketball for two seasons at West Virginia University.
+Devin Maurice Ebanks (born October 28, 1989) is an American professional basketball player for Manama Club of the Bahraini Premier League.
+He was selected 43rd overall by the Los Angeles Lakers in the 2010 NBA draft, after playing college basketball for two seasons at West Virginia University.

 High school career

 As a sophomore at Bishop Loughlin Memorial High School in Brooklyn, New York, Ebanks averaged 18 points, six rebounds and 1.3 assists per game.
 In his junior season, at St. Thomas More School in Connecticut, he averaged 23 points, five rebounds, four assists and three steals.
 In his senior season, Ebanks recorded an average of 23 points, 10 rebounds and 5 assists per game.
 He scored over 1,000 points in his two seasons at St. Thomas More.

 Ebanks received various honors while a prep player in high school.
 These honors included the Jordan Brand Classic All-Star Game in New York, playing AAU basketball, and being one of 30 players selected for the 2007 USA Basketball Development Festival at the U.S. Olympic Training Center in Colorado Springs, Colorado.
 While at the camp, Ebanks averaged 28.2 points and 4.8 rebounds per game.

 Ebanks was widely regarded as one of the top high school players in the nation by scouting services, ranking 11th overall and 13th overall in the class by Rivals.com and Scout.com, respectively.
 He was being pursued by various colleges, such as Indiana, Memphis, Rutgers and Texas.
 Ebanks originally signed with the Indiana Hoosiers, but was released from his letter of intent after coach Kelvin Sampson was dismissed.
 Ebanks signed his letter of intent with Bob Huggins' West Virginia University.